Courmayeur Ski Lifts & Terrain

 We loved the off-piste skiing at Courmayeur.
 Whilst some areas got smashed quickly on a weekend, others remained fresh for days.
 The shaded bowl off the Youla cable car, the larch trees under Gabba & the various lines into the Bertolini were all a great lark.
 Serious tree skiing can be undertaken on steep lines in the Zerotta area, but good cover & terrain scoping is required.

 The backcountry ski-routes from the top of the resort at Arp (into Val Veny or Dolonne) and Youla (into Val Veny to Zerotta) are serious undertakings requiring a requisite knowledge & experience in big mountain terrain (but are not potentially hazardous as the glacier descents on Monte Bianco).
 All the terrain from the Skyway Monte Bianco (described here) has the highest level of alpine snow hazards including crevasses but is simply stunning in its scope.
-Safety matters aside, there is scope for massive backcountry adventure in & around Courmayeur.
+Safety matters aside, there is potential for massive backcountry adventure in & around Courmayeur.
 There are around 100km of recognised ski routes in the immediate vicinity, plus countless others.
+Note though that social media has made the region popular, particularly off the upper Skyway Monte Bianco lift.
+Tread carefully because hazards above are being triggered more & more often. if in any doubt, get a guide or instructor to help you find your way safely.

 Heliskiing at Courmayeur